ahmedtarek536/Airbnb/README.md

-Here’s a well-rounded project description for your Airbnb Clone to upload on GitHub:

----

 # Airbnb Clone

 This project is a full-stack Airbnb clone, replicating core features of the popular vacation rental platform.
 It provides a comprehensive booking system where users can browse, search, and reserve properties, and hosts can list their own spaces.
-Built using modern web technologies, the project demonstrates the implementation of key functionalities like user authentication, property management, and payment integration.
+Built using modern web technologies, the project demonstrates the implementation of key functionalities like user authentication, property management, and reviws system.

 ## Features